Rokimajo/rpi-datasci-hum-sensor/README.md

 ![Capture](https://user-images.githubusercontent.com/103335427/232226161-5deae121-a306-4d7e-9c78-470a25ad2d85.PNG)

-Now your fields are all set up, you can go into the code and modify the fields you need:
+Now that your fields are all set up, you can go into the code and modify the fields you need:

 ```python
 # ThingSpeak